BA (Hons) Top-Up Professional Dance and Performance

 Entry Requirements

 Applicants to Central are chosen solely on the basis of talent in dance and potential to develop the skills required for a professional career in dance.
-Central School of Ballet is committed to widening participation and encourages applications from students regardless of their background.
-Central actively encourages applications from Black, Asian and minority ethnic backgrounds, from lower income households, and from those in care, care leavers or those estranged.
+Central School of Ballet is committed to widening participation and encourages applications from underrepresented populations in dance, including: those of Global Majority Heritage, applicants who are male-identifying or non-binary, from lower income households, and those in care, care leavers or those estranged.
 Central will support those with cognitive and learning disabilities and those with sensory, medical or physical disabilities to enable them to access the audition and course.

 For Direct Entry onto the course, the normal requirement will be:

-• The successful completion of a Foundation Degree, or 240 credits on a directly comparable course
+• Successful completion of 240 credits on a directly comparable course (or equivalent)

-• the completion of a required entrance task (a piece of reflective writing and a research task)
+• completion of required entrance tasks (a piece of reflective writing and a research task, and an audition).

-In line with UK Visas and Immigration and Student Visas, International applicants where English is not their first language, applicants are required to achieve a minimum B2 Level, reaching a 5.5 score in each module band, in an approved English language examination such as International English Language Testing System (IELTS for UKVI), in time to commence their visa application in advance of the course.
+International applicants may be required to achieve a minimum B2 Level, reaching a 5.5 score in each module band, in an approved English language examination such as International English Language Testing System (IELTS for UKVI), in time to commence their visa application in advance of the course.

 Continuing Students